Transcription

 You should then test yourself about ten days later to see what words you still know and really anchor what you have somewhat forgotten in your long-term memory.

-Then you can do the exercise again, for example two weeks later and then a month later.
+Then you can repeat the exercise, for example two weeks later and then a month later.

-It is not to learn French or a foreign language with interesting contents for us.
+It's not learning French or a foreign language with content that's interesting to us.

-For example, when I was in school and I was learning English, they made me read books that I didn't like, for example science fiction books and I'm not interested at all.
+For example, when I was at school learning English, they made me read books I didn't like, like science fiction, and I'm not interested in that at all.

-For a long time, I thought I hated reading in English, but in fact, it wasn't that I didn't like reading in English, it was that I didn't like the content that my English teachers made me read.
+For a long time I thought I hated reading in English, but in fact it wasn't that I didn't like reading in English, it was that I didn't like the content my English teachers made me read.

-For example, if you are a history buff, choose videos about history.
+For example, if you're a history buff, choose videos about history.

 If you like news, you can watch news channels in French.